yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 #### Federating response

-If the *Authorization Server* decides to federate an Upstream or Downstream *Authorization Server*, it responds with 200 OK and the following JSON response body:
+If the *Authorization Server* decides to federate to another party such as *Downstream Authorization Server* or its OAuth client, it responds with 200 OK and the following JSON response body:

 action:
 : REQUIRED.
 A string with the value "call" to indicate that *url* is to be called with HTTP GET.

 url:
 : REQUIRED.
-A string holding a native authorization request for *Downstream Authorization Server*, or redirect_uri of an *Upstream Authorization Server* with a response.
+A string holding a native authorization request for *Downstream Authorization Server*, or redirect_uri of an OAuth client with a response.

 Example: